omgnetwork/plasma-upgrade-scripts/Readme.md

 ### Starting Exits

 Now that we only have a single UTXO to deal with.
-Let's call an exit on the smart contract
+Let's call an exit on the smart contract.
+Make sure that you have some ETH on the rootchain

 `npm run exit`